LiboWorks/llm-compiler/CONTRIBUTING.md

 # Contributing

+Thanks for your interest!

+## Development
+- Go 1.25+
+- `git submodule update --init --recursive`

+## Pull Requests
+- One logical change per PR
+- Run `go test ./...` before submitting

-By contributing to this project, you agree that your contributions will be licensed under the Apache License, Version 2.0.
+By contributing, you agree that your contributions are licensed under the Apache License 2.0.

-All contributions must be made via pull requests.